Prostitution in Singapore: History

 During the Japanese occupation of Singapore (1942–45), brothels were set up for the use of Japanese servicemen.
 There were about twenty such brothels in the city, typically housed in deserted Chinese mansions.
-By the time of the surrender of Japan in 1945 prostitution was flourishing.
+By the time of the surrender of Japan in 1945, prostitution was flourishing.

 In the 1950s striptease acts took place at the city's getai shows, performed by specialist travelling dance troupes.
 The shows developed a sleazy image, partly as a result of stories about performers working as prostitutes.
 During this decade the city's police organised operations to reduce prostitution and Chief Minister Lim Yew Hock sought out suggestions as to how prostitution could be limited.
 Women's rights activist Shirin Fozdar described Singapore as "one big brothel" and the city was a regional centre for prostitution.
 The People's Action Party under the leadership by Lee Kuan Yew initially banned prostitution when they came to power in the late 1950s, switching to a strategy of containment in the mid 1960s.

 From the 1950s to the early 1980s Bugis Street was famous for its nightly adult-themed shows performed by transvestites and groups of prostitutes would also openly solicit there.
 Neighbouring Johore Road was also part of the red-light district in the 1960s and the 1970s, with transgender prostitutes soliciting for business in the shophouses and alleys.
 Suppression of prostitution in the area began in the 1970s, and the trade was dispersed to the surrounding areas such as Jalan Besar.
 The old Bugis Street was demolished in the mid-1980s, and Johore Road disappeared in the late 1990s.

-Singapore's economic boom in the 1970s and 1980s created an increase in demand for sex work, and unskilled women from Malaysia and India migrated to the country to take up prostitution alongside the Chinese women already working in the sex industry.
-An increase in construction work in the country in the 1990s led to Thai and Korean prostitutes migrating there to service the single men working in the industry.
-In the country's "Designated Red-Light Areas" women were earning $7–$120 per client in the 1990s.
+Singapore's economic boom in the 1970s and 1980s, leading to an increase in construction work and foreign construction workers in Singapore, created an increase in demand for sex work, and unskilled women from Malaysia and India migrated to Singapore to take up prostitution alongside the Chinese women already working in the sex industry.
+In the 1990s, Thai and Korean prostitutes also moved to Singapore to service the single men working in the construction industry.
+In the designated red-light districts, sex workers were earning $7–$120 per client in the 1990s.

+In 1976, the government launched the Medical Surveillance Scheme to control sexually transmitted diseases among commercial sex workers in regulated brothels.
+These sex workers are required to go for regular screenings for sexually transmitted infections and HIV at the Department of Sexually Transmitted Infections Control Clinic or other designated clinics.

+In 2023, Saw Swee Hock School of Public Health published a study that there are approximately 8,030 female sex workers in Singapore at any given time.